adamjames/adamjames.github.io/_posts/2015-04-15-apache-dnsmasq-osx-web-dev.md

 sudo touch /etc/resolver/dev
 sudo nano /etc/resolver/dev
 {% endhighlight %}
-Enter `nameserver 127.0.0.1`, save and close the file.
+Enter `nameserver 127.0.0.1` and then save/close the file.
 This tells OS X to use `127.0.0.1` as the nameserver for all domains under that TLD, instead of searching the public DNS servers for it.
 Now test that it works:
 {% highlight console %}
 # Make sure DNS still works.
 ping -c 1 www.google.com